RenderKit/embree/README.md

 The `rtcIntersectNM` and `rtcOccludedNM` ray stream functions operate on an array of `M` ray packets of packet size `N`.
 The offset in bytes between consecutive ray packets can be specified by the `stride` parameter.
-Data alignment requirements for ray streams is 16 bytes.
+The required data alignment and padding for ray streams is 16 bytes, but for maximum performance, streams should be aligned to the native SIMD size (e.g. 64 bytes for AVX-512).
 The packet size `N` has to be larger than 0 and the stream size `M` can be an arbitrary positive integer including 0.
 Tracing for example a ray stream consisting of four 8-wide SOA ray packets just requires to set the parameters `N` to 8, `M` to 4 and the `stride` to `sizeof(RTCRay8)`.
 A ray in a ray stream is considered inactive during traversal/intersection if its `tnear` value is larger than its `tfar`